decentralizedthoughts/decentralizedthoughts.github.io/_posts/2020-09-19-living-with-asynchrony-brachas-reliable-broadcast.markdown

 5. Christian Cachin has [excellent course notes](https://dcl.epfl.ch/site/_media/education/sdc_byzconsensus.pdf) on Byzantine Broadcasts and Randomized Consensus including Bracha's Reliable broadcast.

+6. This post is background for the Simplex chapter's discussion of Graded Broadcast and external validity; see the [Simplex chapter](https://decentralizedthoughts.github.io/2026-05-25-chapter-simplex/).

 ### Scratch your Brains!

 Prove correctness (or provide a counterexample) of the following optimization that simplifies Bracha's original protocol and saves a round!